-- 5.39 The countryside surrounding the village supports a wide variety of wildlife and all contribute to the interest in the countryside and quality of village life.
+- 5.41 The countryside surrounding the village supports a wide variety of wildlife and all contribute to the interest in the countryside and quality of village life.
 Footpaths and bridleways across the area are well-used and provide pleasant country walks.
-Footpaths across the fields link the settlements to the wider area but they are not the equivalent of properly surfaced footways and cycleways that could be achieved in the verges between Gartree and Bramfield and the main settlement. - 5.40 The importance of the area around the river, including the Wash pit and disused railway bank as cover for animals and birds of different species cannot be overstated.
+Footpaths across the fields link the settlements to the wider area but they are not the equivalent of properly surfaced footways and cycleways that could be achieved in the verges between Gartree and Bramfield and the main settlement. - 5.42 The importance of the area around the river, including the Wash pit and disused railway bank as cover for animals and birds of different species cannot be overstated.

-5.41 In this rural parish, the natural environment is of paramount importance.
+5.43 In this rural parish, the natural environment is of paramount importance.

-The development of new housing and new business space within the Neighbourhood Plan Area should include measures to positively protect and enhance the natural environment and biodiversity of the area.
-Development proposals should where appropriate provide:
+The development of new housing and new business space within the Neighbourhood Plan Area should include measures to positively enhance the natural environment and biodiversity of the area.
+In particular developments should where appropriate provide:-

-- a.boundary screen planting that is sympathetic to its setting and uses native plant species; - b.multifunctional areas of greenspace, providing for recreation and surface/groundwater management and increased opportunities for biodiversity; - c.opportunities for innovative areas for greenspace such as roof gardens and green/living walls, and; - d. habitats for wildlife such as bat boxes and owl boxes where appropriate. - 5.43 Views into and from the open countryside around Lubenham are part of its character.
-There is therefore a need to maintain and enhance access to the countryside and links to the various parts of the settlement.
+- a. boundary screen planting that is sympathetic to its setting and uses native plant species; - b. multifunctional areas of greenspace, providing for recreation and also water management and increased opportunities for biodiversity; - c. opportunities for innovative areas for greenspace such as roof gardens and green/living walls; - d. opportunities for wildlife such as bat boxes and owl boxes where appropriate. - 5.45 Views into and from the open countryside around Lubenham are part of its character.
+There is therefore a need to maintain and enhance access to the countryside and links to the various parts of the settlement. - 5.46 Policy LNP15